NLP Rapport. What is rapport in NLP?

 Whilst in rapport with someone, it is very easy to get the impression that we understand what they are talking about on a logical level, but this might not be the case.
 We have to take some time to check this understanding.

-To establish rapport we want to use similar words to our client.
-Using different words, that is to paraphrase using our own language, goes some way to damaging rapport – but this is necessary in clarifying what they mean to us.
+To establish it, we want to use similar words to our client.
+Using different words, that is, paraphrasing using our own language, damages rapport – but this is necessary for clarifying what they mean to us.

-Good practice is to establish rapport first by using our client’s language and then gaining agreement to check understanding by using our own words.
+A good practice is establishing it first by using our client’s language and then gaining agreement to check to understand using our own words.

 - Before meeting with someone, find out what you have in common.
-The mental process will help you get in rapport.
+The mental process will help you get into it.
 Test what happens.

 - When you first meet someone, take a few seconds to note their posture.
-Let yourself match some aspect of their posture in one or two areas (I.e are they slouching, folding their arms?)
+Let yourself match some aspect of their posture in one or two areas (i.e. are they slouching or folding their arms?)

 - Practise breaking rapport (For example, by changing the subject of a conversation to something they might not be interested in.) and then re-establishing it quickly afterwards.

 - Group activities like singing or games that get people in sync improve team working

 - Great friendships often need it, together with a time commitment and disclosure.